cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 ## Blueprint Widgets

 ### Blueprint Sources
-Displays all the sources in a blueprint package in tree view, adjacent to the code.
-When you click an item in the tree, its code is displayed in the code panel.
+This widget displays the raw files in a blueprints package.
+The blueprint package can either be selected from another widget on the page - like a blueprints list or a blueprints filter widget, or the widget can be placed in the blueprint’s drill-down page, in which case the page itself contains the information regarding the desired blueprint package.

 ![blueprint-sources]({{< img "ui/widgets/blueprint-sources.png" >}})

 ### Blueprint deployments
-Displays the list of a deployments in the current tenant, according to the logged-in user's permissions.
-The data can be displayed as a table or list.
-In the case of a list view, the status of each deployment is also displayed.
-For information about deployment status, [click here]({{< relref "manager_webui/deployments-page.md" >}})
+Displays the list of the deployments in the current tenant, according to the logged-in user's permissions.
+The icons next to the deployments name show their [visibility level]({{< relref "manager/resource-visibility.md" >}}).

+#### Configuration
+The widget configurations allow defining the following settings:
+* Refresh time interval - The time interval in which the data of the widget will be refreshed, in seconds.
+Default value is 2 seconds.
+* Enable click to drill down - If set as “on”, clicking on a specific deployment will open its drill-down page.
+Default is “on”.
+* Blueprint ID to filter by - Allows filtering the blueprints presented in the list.
+* Display style  - Can be either “Table” or “List”.
+The list view (which is the default) presents, in addition to deployment’s name, origin blueprint, creation and update timestamps and creator, the status of its nodes.
+For information about deployment nodes statuses, [click here]({{< relref "manager_webui/deployments-page.md" >}})

 ![blueprint-deployments]({{< img "ui/widgets/blueprint-deployments.png" >}})

 ### Blueprint info
-Displays information about a specific blueprint.
+Displays the following information about a specific blueprint: name, visibility level, icon, creation and update timestamps, creator, main blueprint file (the main .yaml file in the entire blueprint package, as it can contain more than one .yaml) and number of deployments which were derived from it.

 #### Configuration
-The blueprint ID must be passed to the widget.
-This can be done either in the page's context, by placing the widget in a blueprint drill-down page, or by specifying the blueprint ID in the widget's configuration.
+The desired blueprint ID can be provided to the widget explicitly in its configuration.
+If not provided, it can also be passed to the widget by selecting a blueprint from another widget on the page - like a blueprints list or a blueprints filter widget.
+Another method of providing the blueprint ID to the widget is by placing it in the blueprint’s drill-down page, in which case the page itself contains the information regarding the desired blueprint package.

 ![blueprint-info]({{< img "ui/widgets/blueprint-info.png" >}})